Mission Statement/Ráisteas Misin

 - An independent, membership-driven organisation made up of dedicated volunteers.

-- Advocates for all road users, including pedestrians, public transport users, families, and people with disabilities.
+- Advocates for all road users, including pedestrians, families, people with disabilities and public transport users.

-- Experts in international best practice for sustainable transport.
+- Experts in international best practice.
 Our greatest asset is our members’ knowledge and expertise, built up over decades.

 What we do

 - Help people to start cycling and stay cycling.

 - Advocate for safer roads and better facilities in Galway for cyclists and pedestrians of all skill levels, ages and backgrounds.

 - Constantly monitor issues affecting sustainable travel in Galway

 - Consider the implications for cycling in new developments/strategies and make submissions to relevant local and national authorities.

 - Share our expertise with decision makers and the public.

 - Give interviews to the media.